Twisted conjugacy and separability: Separability properties

-\begin{definition} A group \(G\) is called \emph{strongly residually finite (SRF)} if every normal subgroup of \(G\) is separable. \end{definition} Equivalently, \(G\) is an SRF-group if and only if every quotient of \(G\) is residually finite.
-These groups also go by ``QRF-groups'' and ``(RF)\textsuperscript{Q}-groups''.
-Strong residual finiteness was studied in FC-groups \cite{ko03-a} and nilpotent groups \cite{ment02-a}; any finitely generated abelian-by-polycyclic-by-finite group is SRF \cite[Thm.~3]{jate74-a}.
-The family of SRF-groups is closed under taking finite extensions, but in contrast with RF-groups, quotient-closed yet not subgroup-closed.
-For example, the Baumslag-Solitar group \(\BS(1,2)\) is SRF, but its derived subgroup \(\ZZ[\frac{1}{2}]\) is not.
+Equivalently, \(G\) is an SRF-group if and only if every quotient of \(G\) is residually finite.
+These groups also go by the names ``QRF-groups'' and ``(RF)\textsuperscript{Q}-groups''.
+Strong residual finiteness was studied in FC-groups \cite{ko03-a} and nilpotent groups \cite{ment02-a}; any finitely generated abelian-by-polycyclic-by-finite group (and in particular any finitely generated metabelian group) is SRF \cite[Thm.~3]{jate74-a}.
+The family of SRF-groups is closed under taking finite extensions, but in contrast with RF-groups, it is quotient-closed yet not subgroup-closed.
+For example, the Baumslag-Solitar group \(\BS(1,2)\), being finitely generated metabelian, is SRF, but its derived subgroup \(\ZZ[\frac{1}{2}]\) is not.